astuder/supercon8-sao-adapters/README.md

 We present two simple adapters to solve these issues.

-![Supercon 8 badge without and with adapters](img/s8-badge.jpg)
+![Supercon 8 badge without and with adapters](img/s8-badge.jpg) (see note below for links to the SAOs shown)

 **SAO Up** rotates the SAO slot by 90 degrees, orienting SAOs closer to their upright position.
 The same PCB works for the left and right side